 - 41% complained because they got different answers depending on the agent.

-Or course your team might be better than the average but you won’t know unless you have us, an objective third-party evaluate your calls, emails, and chats.
-It’s actually vital to getting the most value from your frontline team.
+Your team might be better than the average, but you won’t know unless you have an objective third-party evaluate your calls, emails, and chats.
+It’s vital to getting the most value from your frontline team.

 Here’s why: Your tech support, order support, and other customer interfacing teams are key.
 They shape how your brand is perceived.
 But due to a host of cognitive biases, it’s nearly impossible for you to know how your team is doing in a detailed way.
 That’s where our impartial evaluations come in.